Super 7 Road Competition

 A. Run a Time Trial this year and you will be eligible next year.

-A. It is likely that your handicap / best results from last year was likely a result of you not perfoming to the best of your potential (insert reason here).
-You should remarkably happy that you've beaten your handicap by 75 point, go and celebrate (but not as the winner of this competition)
+A. It is likely that your handicap / best results from last year was a result of you not perfoming to the best of your potential (insert reason <here>).
+You should be remarkably happy that you've beaten your handicap by 75 points, go and celebrate (but not as the winner of this competition)

 Q. Can I win both competitions?